The One and Only, Genuine, Original Family Band: Theatrical release and reception

 The film premiered at Radio City Music Hall in New York City.
 Originally intended to run 156 minutes, the Music Hall requested 20 minutes of cuts.
-Disney responded by cutting the film to 110 minutes, excising the songs "Westerinʼ", sung by Calvin (Buddy Ebsen) and "I Couldn't Have Dreamed it Better", sung by Katie (Janet Blair).
+Disney responded by cutting the film by 46 minutes to 110 minutes, excising the songs "Westerinʼ", sung by Calvin (Buddy Ebsen) and "I Couldn't Have Dreamed it Better", sung by Katie (Janet Blair).
 The Sherman Brothers and producer Bill Anderson objected, but the studio heads told them the cuts would be just for the Music Hall's engagement.
 Robert B. Sherman pointed out that the Music Hall is where New York film critics screen musical films, arguing that the cuts weakened the characters' dramatic motivation.
 He also predicted that those cuts would result in negative reviews.

-Radio City Music Hall got its way, and the 110-minute version is the only one that ever saw a release.
-Sherman's predictions came true when The New York Times critic Renata Adler panned the film after seeing it at the Music Hall, calling the film "about as pepless and fizzled a musical as has ever come out of the Walt Disney Studios."
-As of 2014, Disney has made no attempt at a reconstruction of the originally intended cut, but sheet music of the two cut songs was included in the book Disney's Lost Chords, Volume 2.
+Radio City Music Hall got its way, however, and the 110-minute version was the only one that was ever released.
+Sherman's predictions came true when The New York Times critic Renata Adler panned the film after seeing it at the Music Hall, calling the film "about as pepless and fizzled a musical as has ever come out of the Walt Disney Studios".

+As of 2014, Disney has made no attempt at a reconstruction of the originally intended cut, but sheet music of the two cut songs was still included in the book Disney's Lost Chords, Volume 2.